limallucas96/KPermission/README.md

 ### 1.2 Request permission.

-You may request your permission and get it's result with two lamdas. `Ask` and `onResult`.
+You may request your permission with `ask` and get it's result with `onResult`.

-`Ask` is a block of your app permissions.
+`Ask` is a block of your application permissions.
 Add the permissions you want to ask inside it.

-`onResult` will return a state for your ask.
+`onResult` is a block that will return a state for your ask.
-The result might be:
+The state might be:

  - **GRANTED_EVER** -> User accepted all permissions to run all the time.
- - **GRANTED_IN_APP** -> User accepted all permissions but only this time and in foreground.
+ - **GRANTED_IN_APP** -> User accepted all permissions but in foreground.
  - **DENIED** -> User denied one or more permissions.
  - **NEVER_ASK_AGAIN** -> User marked one or more permissions as never ask again.